nikacvet/vscode-verilogA/README.md

 ## Known Issues

-Issues, probably many.
+Issues, probably some.
 Known issues?
 Not at the moment.
-Do let me know if you find one though (*and I'm sure you will*)
+Do let me know when you find one though.

 ## Release Notes